KachiEN-solo/ChemE-MatLab/README.md

-# 🧪 MATLAB Projects for Chemical Engineering
+# 🧪 Projects for Chemical Engineering

-This repository contains a collection of MATLAB projects that model and simulate key systems in chemical engineering, with a focus on reaction engineering, process control, heat transfer, and machine learning for materials.
+This repository contains a collection of projects that model and simulate key systems in chemical engineering, with a focus on reaction engineering, process control, heat transfer, and machine learning for materials.

 Each project is organized into its own folder and includes documented code, visualizations, and engineering context.